getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 * `opcache` for increased PHP performance
 * `xcache` alternative to *apcu*, not as fast, but still pretty good
 * `yaml` PECL Yaml provides native yaml processing and can dramatically increase performance
-* `xdebug` useful for debugging in development environment
+* `xdebug` useful for debugging in a development environment

 ### Permissions

 For Grav to function properly, your webserver needs to have the appropriate **file permissions** in order to write logs, caches, etc.  When using either the [CLI](/advanced/grav-cli) or [GPM](/advanced/grav-gpm), the user running PHP from the command line also needs to have the appropriate permissions to modify files.

-By default, Grav will install with `644` and `755` permissions for files and folders respectively.
-Most hosting providers have configurations that ensure the webserver running PHP will allow you to create and modify files within your user account.
+By default, Grav will install with `644` and `755` permissions for files and folders, respectively.
+Most hosting providers have configurations that ensure that a webserver running PHP will allow you to create and modify files within your user account.
 This means that Grav runs **out-of-the-box** on the vast majority of hosting providers.

 However, if you are running on a dedicated server, or even your local environment, you may need to adjust permissions to ensure your **user** and your **webserver** can modify files as needed.
 There are a couple of approaches you can take.